 Tesco Value 60W Pearl.

 Here's our basic "reference" for the incandescent section.
 A bog standard 60W incandescent lamp.

-25th January 2021: Minor changes to page formatting to improve usability on mobile devices.
+11th June 2023: Minor changes to background page code and formatting tweaks to improve readability on mobile devices.